 This year, the qualification has been redeveloped to encompass the changing role now required of producers.
 The qualification will prepare them for the challenges they will face in becoming producers of the future.
-It will take them through the processes for all types production from traditional commercials, online content, stills, non-traditional media and producing in-house productions.
+It will take them through the processes for all types of production from traditional commercials, online content, stills, non-traditional media and producing in-house productions.

 Production assistants and junior producers with at least 18 months' experience in their role.
 From recent graduates in their first production role, to people entering a production role from other industry disciplines.